cpraveen/numpde/linhyp1d/scalar_weno/README.md

 * Available schemes: TVD, WENO3, WENO5
 * Boundary condition: periodic

 Set parameters in `main.f` file.

-For scheme, set variable "recon_scheme" to "itvd" or "iweno3" or "iweno5"
+* For scheme, set variable "recon_scheme" to "itvd" or "iweno3" or "iweno5"

-To set wave speed a(x), modify the function "speed"
+* To set wave speed a(x), modify the function "speed"

 To compile, run `make`.
-This creates executable "fvm"
+This creates executable `fvm`.

 Run the code